kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

 Users should continue to see the same behavior, just with better performance.
-If the feature has bugs, they can use the feature gates to disable it.

-Users should be able to take advantage of batching without any change to their behavior, other than ensuring the feature gate is enabled.
-Batching will not speed up all workloads, but workloads it can improve will be improved transparently.
+All batching state is in-memory only.

 ### Version Skew Strategy